Contents On This Page

 - 4 How To Lengthen Short Nail Beds

 Long Nail Beds: Do you even know what long or short beds mean?
-Oh sorry let me rephrase, where is the nail bed located in your nails if I may ask?
+Oh, sorry, let me rephrase, Can you tell me where the nail bed is located in your nails if I may ask?

-Well, I guess you’re too lazy to reach out with an answer to the question asked or should I say you’re among those that can’t differentiate the nail bed from nail plate?
+Well, I guess you’re too lazy to reach out with an answer to the question asked, or should I say you’re among those that can’t differentiate the nail bed from the nail plate?

-Don’t lie, I was like you some years ago, even the so-called nail technicians can’t tell either just so you know you’re not alone in this.
+Don’t lie; I was like you some years back, even the so-called nail technicians you see in nail salons can’t tell either just so you know you’re not alone in this.
 (Yeah, I guess we are proudly Liverpool at this point, lol)

 But you know what?
-Let’s change this today, I mean it.
-Don’t be that fellow that goes around without getting to know the major parts of the nails.
+Let’s change this today.
+I mean every bit of what i just said.
+Don’t be like that fellow that goes around without getting to know the major parts of the nails.

-Whether you like it or not, having a better knowledge or understanding of how this thing works is a plus mark especially if you want to grow long healthy natural nails in 2019.
-So lets quickly take a look at the nail anatomy
+Whether you like it or not, having a vast knowledge or understanding of how this thing works is a plus mark, especially if you want to grow long, healthy natural nails in 2020.
+So without taking much of your time, lets quickly take a look at the nail anatomy.

 The Nail Anatomy